 JOIN US

-If you are interested in joining as a postdoctoral researcher in the general field of urban climate, please contact Dr. Wang directly.
+If you’re interested in joining as a postdoctoral researcher in urban climate, please contact Dr. Chenghao Wang directly.

-We also welcome (visiting) undergraduate and graduate students who are willing to work on short- or long-term research projects in our lab.
+We also welcome visiting students and scholars/professors for short- or long-term visits.
 If you are interested, please reach out to Dr. Wang at any time.

 More information about the University of Oklahoma (OU), the School of Meteorology (SOM), the Department of Geography and Environmental Sustainability (DGES), and degree programs: